 I help a client set up their new revocable living trust.
 In that signing meeting, among the papers signed by the client is an instruction letter to their bank telling the bank all it needs to know about the trust, how to retitle the bank account, etc. I then send that letter to the bank, along with a copy of the Utah Code 75-7-1013-compliant certificate of trust.
 A few weeks later, someone at the bank calls my client and tells them to bring in all of client’s estate planning papers so that bank can make a copy for its records.
 I call and talk with bank employee about why the bank request is inappropriate and not in adherence to Utah law.
 Sometimes I am referred to someone else at the bank, but eventually, we always end up at the very same ending place–someone at the bank acknowledges the existence of Utah Code 75-7-1013 and also acknowledges that the bank does not REALLY need all of the trust papers.
 I may send a few other select pages to the bank on rare occasions, but never, never, never do we provide the bank with the entire trust agreement.
 Never.

 I am clearly quite passionate about this topic.
 As stated earlier, I have gone through this same song and dance with banks time and time again.
 Further, I have played these “games” with the same banks on several occasions.
-I do my very best to warn the clients on the front end, as they are setting up their new trusts, what to expect from the banks and that they should neither be surprised by a request for the whole trust agreement nor should they honor that request.
+I do my very best to warn the clients as they are setting up their new trusts what to expect from the banks and that they should neither be surprised by a request for the entire trust agreement nor should they honor that request.

 Thankfully, we have made progress with many banks in the area.
-When I first started doing this here in Utah (after returning from Chicago), I had to confer with bank employees about 70% of the time before we could finish the trust funding process.
+When I first started working with estate planning clients in Utah (after returning from Chicago), I had to confer with bank employees about 70% of the time before we could finish the trust funding process.
 Now, that happens only about 40% of the time.
 I am glad that word is getting out and banks are, by and large, behaving in a more reasonable and responsible manner more often.